Frequency domain: Types

 More generally, one can speak of the transform domain with respect to any transform.
 The above transforms can be interpreted as capturing some form of frequency, and hence the transform domain is referred to as a frequency domain.

 Discrete frequency domain

 A discrete frequency domain is a frequency domain that is discrete rather than continuous.

 For example, the discrete Fourier transform maps a function having a discrete time domain into one having a discrete frequency domain.
 The discrete-time Fourier transform, on the other hand, maps functions with discrete time (discrete-time signals) to functions that have a continuous frequency domain.

-The Fourier transform of a periodic signal has energy only at a base frequency and its harmonics.
-Another way of saying this is that a periodic signal can be analyzed using a discrete frequency domain.
-Dually, a discrete-time signal gives rise to a periodic frequency spectrum.
-Combining these two, if we start with a time signal which is both discrete and periodic, we get a frequency spectrum which is also both discrete and periodic.
-This is the usual context for a discrete Fourier transform.
+A periodic signal has energy only at a base frequency and its harmonics; thus it can be analyzed using a discrete frequency domain.
+A discrete-time signal gives rise to a periodic frequency spectrum.
+In a situation where both these conditions occur, a signal which is discrete and periodic results in a frequency spectrum which is also discrete and periodic; this is the usual context for a discrete Fourier transform.